fastrgv/AdaVenture/README.md

 ## Setup & Running Adaventure:

 Unzip the archive.

-Windows users may see some error messages pertaining to directory links.
-These can be ignored.
+Windows users will see some error messages pertaining to symbolic directory links.
+These links are needed only on OSX, and can be ignored.

 Open a commandline terminal, and cd to the install directory.

 Linux users should type "adaventure_gnu" to start the game.
 You may also double click its icon in file manager.

 Similarly Windows users type "adaventure.exe".
-Note the DLLs must be collocated.
+Note the delivered DLLs must be present.

-Mac users may initiate the game by opening a terminal, navigating to the install_directory and typing "adaventure_osx",  or by navigating to the installation directory in Finder and clicking the "adaventure.app" icon named "AdaVenture".
+Mac users type "adaventure_osx",  or navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".

 The install_directory should contain a subdirectory named "data".
-It contains shaders, skyboxes, sound and texture data, as well as the puzzle definitions.
+It contains shaders, skyboxes, sound and texture data.

 --------------------------------------------------------------------------
 Open source Ada developers are welcome to help improve or extend this game.

-Developer or not, send improvements, comments, suggestions or questions to: fastrgv@gmail.com
+Please send improvements, comments, suggestions or questions to:

+fastrgv@gmail.com